 When campaigning for president, Donald Trump called for a ban on Muslims entering the United States.
 In January 2017, one week after his inauguration, President Trump banned travel for immigrants from seven Muslim-majority countries and halted the refugee resettlement program.

 His executive order was almost immediately halted by federal courts in lawsuits filed across the country, including by Judge Victoria Roberts in Detroit who enjoined portions of the executive order that prevented lawful permanent residents from the barred countries from returning to the United States.
-The ACLU of Michigan, together with the Arab American Civil Rights League (ACRL), challenged the order on behalf of individuals whose families were separated due to the ban and on behalf of organizations whose work was impaired and members harmed, including ACRL, ACLU, the American Arab Chamber of Commerce, the Arab American and Chaldean Council, and the Arab American Studies Association.
+The ACLU of Michigan joined with the Arab American Civil Rights League (ACRL), in challenging the order in the Detroit case.

 (Arab American Civil Rights League v.
-Trump; ACLU Attorneys Miriam Aukerman, Dan Korobkin, and Michael J. Steinberg; Cooperating Attorneys Jason Raofield and Nishchay Maskay of Covington & Burling and Margo Schlanger and Samuel Bagenstos of U-M Law School; co-counsel Nabih Ayad, Rula Aoun, Kassem Dakhlallah, Mona Fadlallah, Ali Hammoud, and Natalie Qandah.)
+Trump; ACLU Attorneys Miriam Aukerman, Dan Korobkin, Michael J. Steinberg, Monica Andrade and Elaine Lewis; Cooperating Attorneys Jason Raofield, Nishchay Maskay and Alyson Sandler of Covington & Burling, Julian Mortenson of Miller Canfield, and Margo Schlanger and Samuel Bagenstos of U-M Law School; co-counsel Nabih Ayad, Rula Aoun, Kassem Dakhlallah, Mona Fadlallah, Ali Hammoud, and Natalie Qandah.)